icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 services.AddIceRpcInvoker(builder => builder.UseLogger().UseCompress().Into<ClientConnection>())
 ```

-This is equivalent to our earlier example except `UseLogger` retrieves the logger factory from the DI container.
+This is equivalent to our earlier example except `UseLogger` and `Into` retrieve the logger factory and client
+connection from the DI container.

 {% callout type="information" %}
-There is only one `LoggerInterceptor` class, one `CompressInterceptor` class etc. These interceptors can be installed in
+There is only one `LoggerInterceptor` class, one `CompressInterceptor` class etc. The `Use{Name}` extension methods of `Pipeline` or `IInvokerBuilder` instantiate the same interceptor classes.
-several different pipeline implementations, such as `Pipeline`, the implementation inside the builder created by
-`AddIceRpcInvoker`, or even your own custom pipeline class.
-Each pipeline implementation just needs its own set of
-`Use{Name}` extension methods.
 {% /callout %}